Ball State vs. Buffalo NCAA Football Odds, Plays and Insights | November 23, 2021

 Buffalo Stats and Trends

-- The Bulls have been underdogs by 6.5 points or more five times this year and covered the spread once.
+- The Bulls have been underdogs by 6.5 points or more five times this season and covered the spread once.

-- Buffalo's games this year have hit the over on five of 10 set point totals (50%).
+- Buffalo's games this year have hit the over in 50% of its opportunities (five times in 10 games with a set point total).

-- Buffalo is 1-3 against the spread and 3-2 overall when the team records more than 28.6 points.
+- Buffalo is 1-3 against the spread and 3-2 overall in games when it records more than 28.6 points.

-- In games that Buffalo amasses over 422.9 yards, the team is 1-2 against the spread and 2-2 overall.
+- In games that Buffalo amasses more than 422.9 yards, the team is 1-2 against the spread and 2-2 overall.

-- This season the Bulls have turned the ball over 15 times, while the Cardinals have forced 15 turnovers.
+- This year the Bulls have turned the ball over 15 times, while the Cardinals have forced 15 turnovers.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.